 The Campus Police Department has a Parking and Traffic Advisory Council that works with the District and the chief of police to maintain and improve parking facilities and services for the staff, students, and visitors of the College.

-The committee meets every other month and is made up of representatives from faculty, staff, students, and management.
-Some of the issues we work with are parking availability, signage, lighting, disabled parking, enforcement, traffic flow, parking permit requirements and the campus courtesy shuttle service.
+The council meets every other month and is made up of representatives from faculty, staff, students, and management.
+Some of the issues that are discussed include parking availability, signage, lighting, disabled parking, enforcement, traffic flow, parking permit requirements and the campus courtesy shuttle service.